0xDones/tfgen/README.md

 # tfgen - Terraform boilerplate generator

-`tfgen`, short for Terraform Generator, is a tool to generate boilerplate code for Terraform, based on a yaml configuration file.
-It's useful for creating a set of pre-defined configuration files with common Terraform definitions like backend, provider, variables, etc. The tool was created mainly to be used on [Terraform monorepos](https://github.com/refl3ction/terraform-monorepo-example) that contains multiple environments (different or same AWS accounts for example).
-This way you can dynamically configure your provider and backend configuration for each module, and also provide common variables.

-__Benefits:__
+`tfgen`, short for Terraform Generator, is a tool that generates boilerplate code for Terraform.
+It's powered by yaml files.

+## Overview

+### What is tfgen

+`tfgen` is a tool that's useful for maintaining and scaling a [Terraform Monorepo](https://github.com/refl3ction/terraform-monorepo-example).
+It is designed to create a set of pre-defined Terraform files with common Terraform definitions like backend, provider, variables, etc, reading all those definitions from yaml configuration files.
+It is specially useful when you have to maintain multiple environments, in different AWS accounts, that requires different roles to deploy the resources.

+### Why tfgen

+[Terragrunt](https://github.com/gruntwork-io/terragrunt) - a thin wrapper for Terraform that provides extra tools for working with multiple Terraform modules - is a great tool and inspired me a lot to create `tfgen`, but instead of being a wrapper for the Terraform binary, `tfgen` just creates Terraform files from templates and doesn't interact with Terraform at all.
+Terraform will be used independently on your local environment or in your CI system to deploy the resources.

 - This is not just a tool, it's a way of doing things.
 - Increase your productivity.
-- Reduce the risk of making mistakes during copy+paste operations.
+- Reduce the risk of making mistakes while copying+pasting your backend, provider and other common Terraform definitions.
 - Scale your monorepo following the same pattern across the modules.

-## Motivation

-[Terragrunt](https://github.com/gruntwork-io/terragrunt) is a great tool and inspired me a lot to create `tfgen`, but instead of being a wrapper for the Terraform binary, `tfgen` just creates Terraform files from templates and doesn't interact with Terraform at all.
-Terraform will be used independently on your local environment or in your CI system to deploy the resources.

-## Features
+### Features

-- Create Terraform "common" files from templates in the selected working directory
 - Fill the state key dynamically based on the relative path from the root config file to your working directory
+- Configuration based on yaml files
 - Use go template to generate the files, passing variables to the template dynamically

 ## Getting Started